JAACarvajal/jaimecarvajal.github.io/README.md

 ## Project Deployment

 - Github Pages

   1. add `base` in `vite.config.js`
   2. Create `deploy.yml` under `.guthub\workflows`
   3. Go to settings of the repository,

   - `Actions` -> `General` -> `Workflow Permissions` -> `Select Read and Write Permissions` and click `Save`

+  ## TODO

+  - Refactor (getCurrentViewedSection)
+  - Divide component on nav list
+  - Use ref instead of getElementById
+  - Run animations when section is viewed
+  - Dark mode